ClickerMonkey/aits/packages/cletus/README.md

 # @aeye/cletus

-> **Interactive CLI demo showcasing AITS capabilities - an AI-powered assistant with file management, data operations, and autonomous task execution.**
+> **Interactive CLI demo showcasing @aeye capabilities - an AI-powered assistant with file management, data operations, and autonomous task execution.**

 Cletus is a terminal-based AI assistant built with the @aeye library that demonstrates the power of multi-provider AI integration, tool calling, and context management.
 It features a beautiful TUI (Terminal User Interface) powered by React/Ink and provides specialized AI agents for different domains like file operations, data management, image generation, and web searching.